 Content Warning: this article deals with domestic violence.

-The matter came to the fore after Welsh Rugby Union (WRU) announced that Jones’ hit will no longer be performed by choirs at the Principality Stadium in Cardiff.
+Welsh Rugby Union (WRU) recently made the announcement that Jones’ hit will no longer be performed by choirs at the Principality Stadium in Cardiff.

 The lyrics of the song have long attracted controversy, with one line referencing a woman being murdered by her partner.

 “I crossed the street to her house and she opened the door; she stood there laughing, I felt the knife in my hand and she laughed no more,” the line reads.